pmbot-io/pmbot-docs/src/data/docs/10-core/03-git-providers.md

     ![](../../../images/git-providers/sign-in-button-git-provider-page.png)

-Once you are signe-in, we display your username.
+Once you are signed-in, we display your username.
 This is useful when you are signed in multiple Git providers:

 ![](../../../images/git-providers/sign-out-button-in-list.png)